Duke-GCB/lando/lando/k8s/README.md

 This module provides support for running Bespin jobs via a k8s cluster.
 This consists of two services.
 - `k8s.lando` which listens for messages and runs k8s jobs while updating bespin-api
-- `k8s.watcher` which watches the k8s job listing and updates lando when jobs have completed, and logs failed jobs

-This requires bespin-api, postgres, and rabbitmq services to be running as outlined in [External services](#external-services) below.
+- `k8s.watcher` which watches the k8s job listing and updates lando when jobs have completed, and logs failed jobs This requires bespin-api, postgres, and rabbitmq services to be running as outlined in [External services](#external-services) below.

+### External Cloud Support
+This module is designed to allow running workflows on an external kubernetes cloud without permissions to connect directly to the bespin cluster(rabbitmq and bespin-api).
+Part of the responsibility of `k8s.watcher` is to poll the external k8s cloud for finished jobs and add messages to the rabbitmq queue for lando to continue running the workflow.
+For the local openstack cloud the lando worker directly posts these messages to the rabbitmq queue for lando so there is no need for this watcher.

+### Job Monitoring
+The `k8s.watcher` is also necessary to monitor jobs due to the way kubernetes jobs are created/retried in the background.
+The k8s api returns immediately even if the job may fail to run for some reason.
+So a k8s job may fail without running any code and cannot report back to `k8s.lando` that the job has failed.
+Lando does not watch these jobs directly due to it's responsibility to watch the rabbiitmq queue.

 ## Setup